 Setting a regular bedtime

-The circadian rhythm, or nightly rhythm, is an internal body clock which repeats every 24 hours.
+The circadian rhythm, or nightly rhythm, is an internal body clock that repeats every 24 hours.
 It regulates when you sleep and when you wake.
 Hard-wiring a rhythmic environment in your body is necessary for optimum cognitive performance and function.
 Good sleep habits, such as having a regular bedtime, is recommended to be cultivated from young as learning is a life-long journey.
 While sleep deprivation impacts long-term cognitive abilities, sleep is especially beneficial for children and their learning.
 Instilling a regular bedtime in kids would ensure that they get sufficient shut-eye for their developing brains.
 Ingraining good sleep habits in children would allow them to follow through easily to adulthood, making them more aware of these habits even when it gets harder to stick to them.

 Relaxing your brain